janegould/Homework05/README.md

 WHEN I click the save button for that timeblock
 THEN the text for that event is saved in local storage WHEN I refresh the page
+    read from local storage
+    localstorage.setItem
-THEN the saved events persist
+THEN the saved events persist (save to local storage)
 ```

 The following animation demonstrates the application functionality: